rrwick/Basecalling-comparison/README.md

 _YIELD BAR PLOT HERE_

 You might expect that each basecaller would produce approximately the same total yield.
 E.g. a read that's 10 kbp in one basecaller would be about 10 kbp in each basecaller.
-And for the most part, that is what we see, but Nanonet is a notable exception.
+That's true for the most part, but Nanonet is a notable exception.
 For most reads, it produced a much shorter sequence than other basecallers, sometimes drastically so.
 For example, all versions of Albacore basecalled one read (`d2e65643-98b4-4a61-ad36-119e55250b28`) to a 34+ kbp sequence.
 Nanonet produced a 518 bp sequence for the same read.
 I don't have an explanation for this odd behaviour.

+The other oddity is Albacore v0.9.1, which produced noticably more sequence than the other basecallers.
+More on that shortly...

 ### Read identity